sricharankrishnan/awesome-jquery-html5-background-video-plugin/README.md

     ```

 6. And thats it.
 You've now got a background html5 video playing in your container div.
 Not only that, its responsive as well.

+## The Config Object
+The config object that needs to be passed as an argument has the following details and properties:
+1.  parentElement: **[required]** - this is the parent element inside of which you would need to have the plugin place the html5 video

+2.  playInMobile, playInTablet, playInDesktop: **[required]** - these are all boolean types.
+Specifies the device size ranges in which you would need to have the video playing on the intial load.
+    Does not get triggered on page resize.
+Mobile is considered max width upto 767px, Tablet is considered between 768px and 1199px width, Desktop is 1200px and above.

+3.  webmVideo: **[required]** - this is the source/path of the webm file type of the video

+4.  mp4Video: **[required]** - this is the source/path of the mp4 file type of the video

+5.  callback: this is optional, specifying a callback function that needs to be called once the html elements are placed inside the parent element.

+6.  fallbackImage: this is optional, this is the path to a background fallbackImage that would be placed.
+This is triggered when a user views your webapp from a device for which
+    the background video is disabled.

+## Support This Project
+If you like this project, please help support it.
+This would really help encourage me to become a better developer and build more projects like this.
+You don't need to do so much.
+Place a star on this project and it would mean a lot to me!

+Have a nice day and Happy Coding!